-Alignment Section Summary of Feedback Our Response Alignn Sectio Route Section 10 (Alignment Section 25) South of Turriff to New Deer In Alignment Section 25 a request was made from landowners to move the Proposed Development to accommodate future potential development and to more closely follow field margins to minimise impacts on land use.
+Alignment Section Summary of Feedback Our Response lignment fection Summary of Feedback Route Section 10 (Alignment Section 25) South of Turriff to New Deer In Alignment Section 25 a request was made from landowners to move the Proposed Development to accommodate future potential development and to more closely follow field margins to minimise impacts on land use.
 Having considered the potential impacts associated with the requested change, the assessment concluded that the alignment could be moved further from the location of the proposed future development and closer to the field margins, therefore this request has been accommodated.
-Route Section (Alignment Section 25) South of Tur to New Deer the Proposed Developm Are SSEN Transmission proposing to do any elec Concerns were raised around impact of the Proposed Development on people living in proximity who have sensory issues.
+(A Se oute Section 10 Ilignment ection 25) outh of Turriff New Deer and operational stage the Proposed Develop Are SSEN Transmission proposing to do any e fishing in the catchme and after construction part of standard mitig Concerns were raised around impact of the Proposed Development on people living in proximity who have sensory issues.
 We understand there will be concerns around the construction and operation of the Proposed Development, especially where there are particular sensitivities within households.
 We would encourage anyone with concerns to inform us of this to ensure we work closely with affected households to minimise, where possible, any impact and ensure sufficient notice is provided ahead of any works.
 Historic Environment Scotland (HES) HES recommend further assessment is conducted on the following cultural heritage designations and assets including supporting photomontages/visualisations as specified in their response: Hatton Castle (GDL00399) Hatton Castle (LB16431) Delgatie Castle (LB16421) Further assessment on the noted heritage designations and assets including accompanying visualisations (as appropriate) will be provided as part of the cultural heritage assessment presented within the EIA Report.
 We will continue to engage with HES throughout the EIA design evolution process.
-Ugie District Salmon Fishery Board The fishery board queried what planning has been implemented to protect wild salmon and sea trout in the River Ugie and in the sea.
+Feedback was provid a popular walking tra Cuminestown, where indicated as being sit on the edge of the w ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ Ugie District Salmon Fishery Board The fishery board queried what planning has been implemented to protect wild salmon and sea trout in the River Ugie and in the sea.
 How will the operator ensure that the ecology and habitat will not be diminished during the construction Further assessment will be carried out to understand the potential for impacts on the aquatic and riparian habitats, and any mitigation required.
 Potential impacts during construction and operation will be assessed in detail as part of the Environmental Impact Assessment stage.
-Ecology (including aquatic ecology) will be protected through the application ent?
+Ecology (including aquatic ecology) will be protected through the application efore of a Construction Environmental Management Plan (CEMP), which will be prepared and implemented by the Principal Contractor once consent has been granted for the Proposed Development , although an outline CEMP will accompany the EIA.
+The CEMP will detail how the Principal Contractor will manage construction in accordance with commitments and mitigation detailed in the EIA report, statutory consents and authorisations, and industry best practice and guidance.
+Implementation of the CEMP will be managed on-site by a suitably qualified and experience Environmental Clerk of Works (EnvCoW), with support from other environmental professionals as required.
+Once operational, in general an OHL requires very little maintenance, although regular inspections are undertaken of the line and towers to identify any deterioration of components so they may be replaced before potential failure.

-Beauly to Blackhillock to New Deer to Peterhead 400kV OHL | Report on Consultation ctro before n?
+Beauly to Blackhillock to New Deer to Peterhead 400kV OHL | Report on Consultation side wer was l right g path.